 Deposit Section Profiles

-- The Central Deposit is a manto style deposit which is confined to the contact between Permian carbonates and the overlying Jurassic rhyolites and does not permeate below the Concha limestone (100 - 500 feet or 30 - 150 metres) into the underlying Paleozoic formations.
+- The Central Deposit is a manto style deposit which is confined to the contact between Permian carbonates and the overlying Jurassic rhyolites and does not permeate below the Concha limestone (100 ft - 500 ft or 30 m – 150 m).

 - The Central Deposit is comprised of manganese oxides with accessory silver minerals.
 The host rocks (Jurassic Rhyolites and Permian sediments) strike approximately southwest-northeast and dip ± 30° to the northwest.
 They do not appear to be significantly disrupted by post-mineralization faulting at deposit scale.

 Central Deposit Longitudinal Section